subscriptions-project/swg-js/docs/subscribe-flow.md

 This flow shows the payment form, accepts payment, records subscription and updates the reader's entitlements.
 See [Subscriptions APIs](./core-apis.md).

-*Important!* Please ensure you set up the `setOnSubscribeResponse` on any page where you accept purchases, even if the `subscribe` or `showOffers` was not called in that impression.
+*Important!* Please ensure you set up the `setOnSubscribeResponse` on any page where you accept purchases, not just before you call `subscribe` or `showOffers`.
 SwG client ensures it can recover subscriptions even when browsers unload pages.

 First, please setup the subscription response callback via `setOnSubscribeResponse`: